Atlantic hurricane season may reawaken next week with possible Caribbean storminess

 The 2020 Atlantic hurricane season has whipped up storms at a record pace, with an astonishing 25 named systems materializing during a time frame when a dozen is closer to average.
-This year marks only the second time in history that the National Hurricane Center has run out of names on its conventional list and has been forced to dip into the Greek alphabet.
+This year marks only the second time in history that the National Hurricane Center has run out of names on its conventional list and has dipped into the Greek alphabet.

-There’s even a chance we could get further into that alphabet than ever before.
+There’s a chance we could get further into that alphabet than ever before.
 In 2005, we made it to Zeta — and we’re just two named storms away in 2020.
 Our next storm would be named Epsilon.

 A suspicious system that could become a problem